 Rhinoplasty (commonly called a nose job) is the most common type of cosmetic surgery performed in the United States.
-Dr. Gregory Branham and Dr. John Chi are rhinoplasty experts, and both physicians customize their treatment plans and surgical technique for each patient in order to preserve a functional, natural look.
+Our board-certified surgeons are rhinoplasty experts, and each physician customizes their treatment plans and surgical technique for each patient in order to preserve a functional, natural look.

 What is Rhinoplasty?

 Rhinoplasty changes the shape of the nose by decreasing or increasing size, or changing the bridge or tip of the nose.
 Nose surgery can also restore breathing function by removing nasal obstructions.
 Cosmetic rhinoplasty changes the nose’s appearance and corrective rhinoplasty treats injuries from trauma or sports.
-Dr. Branham and Dr. Chi recommend nose surgery only after nasal cartilage reaches full growth, usually around 16 years of age.
+We recommend nose surgery only after nasal cartilage reaches full growth, usually around 16 years of age.

 According to the American Society of Plastic Surgeons, rhinoplasty can treat: